monginadiana/Insta-clone/README.md

 ## Known Bugs

-no known bugs
+No known bugs at the moment
-the share might not work still work in progress

 ## Support and contact details
-- Email: bensammwaniki@gmail.com
+- Email: dianahmongina2@gmail.com

 ## License